Mu Nianci

-Mu Nianci, known as Mercy Mu in the St. Martin's English translation, is a character in the wuxia novel The Legend of the Condor Heroes by Jin Yong (Louis Cha).
-She is the romantic interest of the antagonist, Yang Kang, and the mother of Yang Guo, the protagonist in the sequel novel, The Return of the Condor Heroes.
+Mu Nianci, also known as Mercy Mu in the St. Martin's English translation, is a character in the wuxia novel The Legend of the Condor Heroes by Jin Yong.
+She is the romantic interest of the antagonist, Yang Kang, and the mother of Yang Guo, the protagonist of the sequel, The Return of the Condor Heroes.
 Jin Yong describes her appearance as "firm like a piece of jade, despite appearing weather-beaten, she is beautiful, with bright eyes and sparkling white teeth."

-Mu Nianci and Qin Nanqin
+Background

-The Mu Nianci in the latest revision of The Legend of the Condor Heroes is actually an amalgam of the original Mu Nianci and another character, Qin Nanqin (秦南琴 (Qín Nánqín)).
-In the first edition, Mu Nianci is Yang Kang's love interest but not Yang Guo's mother.
-Qin Nanqin lives with her grandfather and they catch snakes for a living.
-She develops a crush on Guo Jing after he saves her.
-However, she is raped by Yang Kang and Mu Nianci arrives too late to stop him.
-Qin Nanqin becomes pregnant and gives birth to Yang Guo and thereafter becomes a nun and travels with Mu Nianci before settling down to raise her child.
-After Yang Kang was poisoned, Mu Nianci performs a coup de grâce on him and commits suicide to join him in death.
-Qin Nanqin went on to give birth to Yang Guo, and raised the boy until when she was bitten by a poisonous snake while trying to protect her son at the time Yang Guo was five years old.
-Before dying, Qin Nanqin entrusts her son to Guo Jing.
-Jin Yong felt that Qin Nanqin's role was unnecessary so he merged Mu Nianci and Qin Nanqin into a single character when he revised the novel.
+Mu Nianci is an amalgamation of the Mu Nianci in the first edition of The Legend of the Condor Heroes and another character, Qin Nanqin.
+In that edition, Mu Nianci is Yang Kang's romantic partner but not Yang Guo's mother.
+After Yang Kang is poisoned, Mu Nianci performs a coup de grâce on him, and commits suicide to join him in death.

+Qin Nanqin, who lives with her grandfather and catches snakes for a living, has a crush on the protagonist, Guo Jing, after he saves her.
+However, she is later raped by Yang Kang and becomes pregnant.
+She gives birth to Yang Guo, and raises him singlehandedly before dying from a venomous snake bite when the boy was about five.
+Before dying, she entrusts her son to Guo Jing's care.

+In the subsequent editions of the novel, Jin Yong merged Mu Nianci and Qin Nanqin into a single character, Mu Nianci.